Best Way to Build a Campervan in 15 Simple Steps

 This step may be one of the scariest parts of building a campervan.
 Installing windows and roof hatches is not particularly difficult, but it can be daunting.
 You will need to cut significant holes into the van’s body.
 Therefore, ensure the locations will not interfere with the van’s framing or functionality.

 After selecting locations, check the dimensions of the holes required.
 Most standard roof hatches are 40x40cm, but it’s always good to double-check.
-We decided to install a Maxxfan Deluxe and a Dometic Mini Heki for maximum ventilation.
+We decided to install a Maxxfan Deluxe, Dometic Mini Heki, and a Maxxair Dome in the shower for maximum ventilation.

 How to Proceed